 - Limit Social Interactions – Remember that college is about getting an education first and foremost.
 While your friends are partying, you may need to stay behind and study to meet your academic goals.
 However, it is important to recharge your batteries!
 Be sure to take some breaks from studying and interact with your peers.
 The more refreshed you are, the easier studying will be and the more information you will retain.

 - Study – Setting aside a specific amount of time to study each day will prevent the need for last minute cramming and all-nighters to finish term papers.
 A slow, steady, and methodical approach to studying is far more productive.
 The general rule of thumb for surviving college is that for every credit hour in which you enroll, you should spend two to three hours each week studying.
 Therefore, if you’re enrolled in 12 credit hours, you must plan 24-36 hours of studying each week.
 Breaking that time into daily chunks will make studying much easier and more efficient.

-The dean's list is an honor at most community colleges reserve for those committed to academic excellence.
+The Dean's List is an honor that most community colleges reserve for those committed to academic excellence.
 If you believe you are part of this crowd, begin formulating positive habits like those outlined above.
-Doing so will keep you on top of your studies and on the dean’s list semester after semester.
+Doing so will keep you on top of your studies and on the Dean's List semester after semester.